adobe/aquarium-net-jenkins/README.md

 Just install it to your jenkins, specify some Aquarium Fish node API address and choose credentials.
-The plugin will automatically connect to the cluster, receive the other nodes addresses to maintain reliable connection, get the cluster labels configuration and will allow to edit them as needed (if the user you use have permissions to do that).
+The plugin will automatically connect to the cluster, receive the other nodes addresses to maintain reliable connection, get the cluster labels configuration and will allow to use them as needed.

+To utilize the Label you must specify it as name for your node or label expression.
+Also you can use specific version of the label by adding suffix with colon and number to the label name like `your-label-name:55` - so your release build will be pinned to the version of the build environment forever.

-Now when the build will be added to queue - if the cluster have the label in stock and the limits are met the plugin will create the node to allow connect the jenkins and place the resource request in the cluster.
+Now when the build will be added to queue - if the cluster have the label in stock and the limits are met the plugin will create the node to allow connect the jenkins and place the resource request (Application) in the cluster.

 Aquarium Fish cluster will decide which node can handle the resource request, run the resource and connect to the created agent node to serve the build needs.